 The vertical course alignment at PCS provides for important academic advantages for both less prepared and more prepared students.
 For students who are less academically ready entering PCS, the curriculum and academic support services are specifically designed to build to success in the high school curriculum and the AP courses.
-For students who are initially more prepared for the PCS curriculum series, the integration of these grades into one school allows them to begin more challenging coursework prior to entering the high school grades.
+For the proposed 6th grade, this includes the enhanced support of a Foundations/AVID class designed to build academic and study skills, create a college-going culture, and provide opportunities for tutoring and intervention during the school day.
+For students who are initially more prepared for the PCS curriculum series, the integration of 6-12 grade into one school allows ample opportunity for advancement, acceleration, and enrichment.